How are LLCs Taxed? | Everything You Need To Know

 How to Treat an LLC for Tax Purposes?

-LLC is not taxed as a separate business entity.
-Instead, the income and expenses pass through from the company to the individual members' tax returns each year.
+By default, an LLC isn't taxed as a separate business entity.
+Income and expenses pass through directly to the members' personal tax returns each year — no corporate tax layer in between.
+That's what makes it attractive.

 However, how you choose your business structure will determine how your company is taxed.